utshrivastav/MyTorrent/readme.md

 2.Install [JDK](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) on to your machine.

-3.Set your JAVA_HOME and JRE_HOME environement variable set up based on your Operaing System environment variable setup.
+- Set your JAVA_HOME and JRE_HOME environement variable set up based on your Operaing System environment variable setup.

 4.Install [PostgreSQL](https://www.postgresql.org/download/) on to your machine.